A quick guide to Lai See (red envelopes)

 Lai See is given to children and unmarried adults during special occasions such as Chinese New Year.
-The money symbolises good luck and helps ward off evil spirits.
-It has now become common practise to also give employees lai see and to to other service oriented workers such as building caretakers and domestic helpers to name a few.
+The money symbolizes good luck and helps ward off evil spirits.
+It has now become common practice to also give employees lai see and to other service-oriented workers such as building caretakers and domestic helpers to name a few.

 How much should you give?

 Amounts do not have to be large and go from HK$ 20 to HK$ 300 per person.
 It is, however, tradition to give brand new banknotes, hence the queues at the banks closer to Chinese New Year.